-Figure 18: top left shows the three relief ports of the QCM vent stack.
-Top right shows the deflector sheet metal attached to the parallel-plate relief which would direct gasesous helium upward and not toward occupants inside the UITF enclosure.
-This figure also shows piping attached to the exhaust port of the circle seal relief which would direct vented gas out of the UITF enclosure, bottom photo.
+Figure 16: top left shows the three relief ports of the QCM vent stack.
+Top right shows the deflector sheet metal attached to the parallel-plate relief which would direct gasesous hlium upward and not toward occupants inside the UITF enclosure.
+The bottom figure shows piping attached to the exhaust port of the circle seal relief which would direct vented gas out of the UITF enclosure.